 Face milling tool options also differ regarding the inserts on the cutting edges.
 The inserts come in different shapes, types, and materials suitable for face milling operations.
 Furthermore, they are replaceable when dull, which helps improve cost-effectiveness and machining.
 Common inserts include:

-- Round Inserts: These inserts suit heavy-duty face milling due to their strong cutting edges.
+- Round Inserts: These inserts suit heavy-duty milling due to their strong cutting edges.
 As a result, they are the best inserts for tough materials.

 - Octagonal Inserts: These face mill inserts provide good stability and chip evacuation.
 Usually, they are suitable for milling operations with high-feed and low-depth-of-cut.